Gunman attacks Pittsburgh synagogue, killing 11 people

-A shooter opened fire during a baby naming ceremony at a Pittsburgh synagogue on Saturday, killing 11 people.
+PITTSBURGH — A gunman who's believed to have spewed anti-Semitic slurs and rhetoric on social media barged into a baby-naming ceremony at a Pittsburgh synagogue on Saturday and opened fire, killing 11 people in one of the deadliest attacks on Jews in U.S. history.

-At least six other people were wounded, including four police officers who dashed to the Tree of Life Synagogue, authorities said.
+The 20-minute attack at Tree of Life Congregation in the Squirrel Hill neighborhood left at least six others wounded, including four police officers who dashed to the scene, authorities said.

-The suspect was identified as Robert Bowers, a Pittsburgh resident, by officials during a press conference hours after the shooting.
-Bowers was also injured, but officials said he was in fair condition.
-It wasn't initially clear how he was injured.

-Bob Jones, the special agent in charge of the FBI's office in Pittsburgh, said Bowers was not known to law enforcement and that they believe he was acting alone.
-He said Bowers' full motive still isn't known.

-"It's a very horrific crime scene.
-One of the worst that I've seen," said Pittsburgh Public Safety Director Wendell Hissrich, describing what he saw in the Tree of Life Synagogue.

-Attorney General Jeff Sessions said in a statement that the Justice Department intends to file hate crime and other charges, "including charges that could lead to the death penalty," against Bowers.
+The suspect, Robert Bowers, traded gunfire with police and was shot several times.
+Bowers, who was in fair condition at a hospital, was expected to face federal hate-crime charges.

+"Please know that justice in this case will be swift and it will be severe," Scott Brady, the chief federal prosecutor in western Pennsylvania, said at a late-afternoon news conference, characterizing the slaughter as a "terrible and unspeakable act of hate."

-The shooting comes amid a rash of high-profile attacks in an increasingly divided country, including the series of pipe bombs mailed over the past week to prominent Democrats and former officials.
+The shooting came amid a rash of high-profile attacks in an increasingly divided country, including the series of pipe bombs mailed over the past week to prominent Democrats and former officials.

 The shooting also immediately reignited the longstanding national debate about guns: President Donald Trump said the outcome might have been different if the synagogue "had some kind of protection" from an armed guard, while Pennsylvania's Democratic Gov. Tom Wolf noted that once again "dangerous weapons are putting our citizens in harm's way."